NORTHWESTERN PIANO FESTIVAL 2014

 - Required one-time registration fee for each individual participating in the Festival is $5.

-- Masterclass participant fee is $15 for elementary division; $20 for junior and senior divisions.
+- Masterclass participant fee is $15 for elementary division; $20 for junior/senior divisions (very limited enrollment).

 Fees must be posted by regular mail to Dr. Sarah Chan, Director of Northwestern Piano Festival 2013, Northwestern Oklahoma State University, Department of Fine Arts, 709 Oklahoma Blvd., Alva, OK 73717.
 Please make checks payable to "Northwestern Piano Festival".